 Fortunately, thanks to the treatable nature of BPH, this particular medical issue shouldn’t cause big problems when seeking a life insurance policy.

-Upon visiting your life insurance agent, you’ll be asked several questions about your enlarged prostate.
-You can expect to be asked about the following information:
+During the application process, you’ll be asked several questions about your enlarged prostate.
+Expect to be asked about the following.

-Overall Health – What state of health are you in aside from your enlarged prostate?
+What state of health are you in, aside from your enlarged prostate?
 There’s a good chance you’ll qualify for up to a Preferred rate if you have no other medical issues.

-Diet and Exercise – One of the major risk factors for benign prostatic hyperplasia developing into something worse is poor diet and exercise.
-Write a cover letter to your insurance agent explaining your regular exercise and eating habits.
+One of the major risk factors for benign prostatic hyperplasia developing into something worse is poor diet and lack of exercise.
+Writing a cover letter explaining your regular exercise and good eating habits can be helpful.

-Smoking – Be sure to let your agent know you’re a non-smoker if you don’t use tobacco.
+Be sure to let the insurance company know you’re a non-smoker if you don’t use tobacco.
 Smoking is a significant contributor to an enlarged prostate.
-Those who do smoke should expect a higher rating class and higher premiums.
+Those who do smoke should expect a poor rating class and higher premiums.

-Treatment – The more you’re doing to take care of the issue, the better the chance you’ll receive a lower rating.
-The underwriter will need to know about any treatments or prescriptions you’re taking.
+The more you’re doing to take care of the issue, the better the chance you’ll receive a better rating.
+The underwriter will need to know about any treatments you’re receiving or prescriptions you’re taking.

 It’s essential to look for life insurance from a company who actually asks you these questions.
 One who doesn’t go through an adequate pre-qualification process will likely offer higher rates than one who does.

 According to the American Cancer Society, an enlarged prostate doesn’t put you at a higher risk for prostate cancer and that those diagnosed with BPH have no cancer present in their bodies.
 The best life insurance companies understand these facts.